 The Mt Karioi track is clearly marked and can be easily followed.
 However, on the day I was many times forced to find and make parallel paths through the bush to escape the immersion into the mud right up to my ankles on the main road.
 Such challenges made the track much harder than it actually was.
 Sidetracks consequently took a bit more time to be completed altogether.

-For me, the descent was special, mainly because of the setting sun, which made me linger on the lower mountain slopes for a while longer.
-The Te Toto Gorge was beautifully lit in the late evening sun and provided an amazing foreground to the views of the Tasman Sea on the horizon.
+For me, the descent was special, mainly because of the setting sun.
+That made me linger on the lower mountain slopes for a while longer.
+The Te Toto Gorge was beautifully lit in the late evening sun and provided amazing foreground to the views of the Tasman Sea on the horizon.